geeksblabla/blablaconf.com/README.md

 FIREBASE_PRIVATE_KEY=
 ```

-3. Create a Github auth application and add `https://yourwebsite.com/api/github-auth` as redirect url.
-Add you github client id and the the secret key to your environment variables:
+3. Create a GitHub authentication application and add `https://yourwebsite.com/api/github-auth` as the redirect URL.
+Add your GitHub client ID and the secret key to your environment variables.

 ```
 NEXT_PUBLIC_GITHUB_OAUTH_CLIENT_ID=